UBC-DSCI/dsci-100/README.md

 Sept-Dec 2019, Tues/Thurs 12:30 - 2:00 pm, ORCH 4074

 ## Description
-Use of Data Science tools to summarize, visualize, and analyze data.
+Use of data science tools to summarize, visualize, and analyze data.
 Sensible workflows and clear interpretations are emphasized.

 ## Prerequisite Mathematical Knowledge
 - distance between points on a graph